AlessioScarfone/Digital-Signature-Chrome-Extension/README.md

     "chrome-extension://YOUR_EXTESION_ID/"
   ]

-- After this run the `install_host.bat` script that will create some registry key that are necessary for use native application.
+- After this run the `install_host.bat` script that will create some registry key that are necessary for using the native application.

 **NOW YOU CAN USE THE APPLICATION :smile:**